 Wuthering Heights was Emily Brontë’s first and last novel.
-It was the only book she published herself, though she and her sisters previously published poetry.
-Wuthering Heights was first released in 1847 under the penname ‘Ellis Bell’ and immediately received strong reviews.
+It was released in 1847 under the penname ‘Ellis Bell’ and immediately received strong reviews.
 Although some believed it a powerful and imaginative book, most labelled it as vulgar and disagreeable.

 There is some speculation about the true authorship of this novel, as some critics claim Brontë’s brother, Branwell wrote it instead.
 Want to find out more?
-Click here for the paper that finally debunked this myth!
+Click here to read the paper that finally debunked this myth!

 The novel follows the tragic tale of Heathcliff and Catherine and their doomed romance.
-Set in 1801, their tale is recounted by the current servants of the house; Wuthering Heights.
-The story begins thirty years previous when Mr Earnshaw returns from a business trip with a young orphan he names Heathcliff.
+Set in 1801, the current servants of the house recount their tale.
+The story begins thirty years previous when Mr Earnshaw returns from a business trip with a young orphan he named Heathcliff.
 Treated as a member of the family, he grows closer to Mr Earnshaw’s daughter.
-Through a series of misfortune, death, and misunderstandings, they’re separated and brought back together again in the worst of circumstances.
-Catherine and Heathcliff seem destined to be torn apart.
+Through a series of misfortune, death, and misunderstandings, they’re separated and brought back together again in the worst of circumstances, destined for misery.
 This is a gothic tale in mysterious moorlands and one of the most controversial books ever written.

-- The perspective of the tale throughout the novel is difficult to get used to.
+It’s difficult to understand the perspectives of Wuthering Heights.
 It’s told briefly from Lockwood’s point of view, but primarily from Nelly’s, who acts as our omnipotent narrator.
 At the same time, however, she was also present in the past where the story takes place.
-She offers a multiperspective story despite actually being apart of the story itself.
+She offers a multiperspective story despite not actually being a part of the story itself.
 To make matters worse, the novel takes place in the past but she speaks in the present tense.
 Confused yet?

-- There is no happy ending.
+There is no happy ending.
 The novel doesn’t so much as finish as it does just stop.
 The characters are cursed throughout and receive a similar end.
-There are no declarations of love or eloping couples and there’s definitely no happy wedding bells insight.
-It’s a tragic finish to a tragic novel, full of misery and grief.
+There are no declarations of love or eloping couples and there are definitely no happy wedding bells in sight.
+It’s a tragic finish to a tragic novel, full of misery and bitterness and grief.